mlochbaum/rhsort/README.md

 </details>

 So Robin Hood is tested against the fastest sorting algorithms I know, on wolfsort's own benchmark suite.
-And ska_sort_copy is the only real contender (has the sheep exchanged clothing with the wolf?).
+And ska_sort_copy is the only real contender on random data (has the sheep exchanged clothing with the wolf?).
 Comparison sorts never stood a chance!
 Robin Hood is very skilled—don't forget it—but his greatest skill is cheating.

 The method is based on daring optimism: allocate more than enough space for all values, then simply try to place each one where it ought to go, numerically speaking ([details below](#algorithm)).
 If there's no room… then Robin Hood must rely on trickery.
 First, here's how it scales on random data.